letoan96/coderticket/README.md

-# Homework 3 - *Name of App*
+# Homework 3 - *CoderTicket*

-**Name of your app** is a Ruby on Rails application that allows users to create and buy tickets to cool events.
+**CoderTicket** is a Ruby on Rails application that allows users to create and buy tickets to cool events.

 - Submitted by: **Le Tran The Toan**
 - Time spent: **12** hours